tiaguinhor/finances/README.md

 # finances
-Project with ionic2 and angular2
+Project with ionic2 and angular2.
+Ansodev course.